What Does a Biostatistician Do?

 - Applies advanced statistical methods, simulation models, and skilled statistical programming as needed.

-- Assesses relevant literature as well as existing data, evaluates the quality of data used in reports and assists with preparation and distribution of data for committee and scientific meetings.
+- Assesses relevant literature as well as existing data, evaluates the quality of data used in reports, and assists with the preparation and distribution of data for committee and scientific meetings.

 - Attends project meetings with collaborators with or without supervisor as directed by supervisor.